atharaq/atharaq.github.io/calc-2/lesson12.md

 $y = \frac{e^2x + C}{2e^{2x}} = \frac{1}{2} + \frac{C}{e^{2x}}$, or $y = \frac{1}{2} + Ce^{-2x}$.
 Now we can use $y(0) = 0$ to find the solution: $y(0) = 0$ means that $\frac{1}{2} + C = 0$.
 So $C = -\frac{1}{2}$.

 Therefore our final answer is $y = \frac{1}{2} - \frac{1}{2} e^{-2x}$.

+## Examples from the book

+This particular method can be challenging.
+I encourage you to also follow along the [examples in the textbook](https://openstax.org/books/calculus-volume-2/pages/4-5-first-order-linear-equations).
+Try to use these 5 steps before you see the textbook do the problem, and then follow along as the textbook solves these problems as well.

 # Quiz